Estonian literature

 The cultural stratum of Estonian was originally characterised by a largely lyrical form of folk poetry based on syllabic quantity.
 Apart from a few albeit remarkable exceptions, this archaic form has not been much employed in later times.
 The most outstanding achievements in this field are the national epic Kalevipoeg (Son of Kalev), written by Friedrich Reinhold Kreutzwald (1803–1882); Gustav Suits's ballad Lapse sünd (Birth of a Child); Villem Grünthal-Ridala's (1885–1942) poem Toomas ja Kai (Toomas and Mai) and three poems by August Annist (1899–1972).
 At a professional level, traditional folk song reached its new heyday during the last quarter of the 20th century, primarily thanks to the work of composer Veljo Tormis.

-In modern times Jaan Kross and Jaan Kaplinski remain Estonia's best known and most translated writers.
+In modern times A. H. Tammsaare (1878–1940), Jaan Kross (1920–2007), Andrus Kivirähk (born 1970), and Robert Kurvitz (1984) remain Estonia's best known and most translated writers.